-Siblings are expected to fight with each other.
-It's like cats and dogs living in the same house.
+Siblings frequently fight with each other -- sometimes it's like cats and dogs living in the same house.
 Being close in age just increases the likelihood of arguments.
-For the most part, they'll learn to get along, but every once in a while, expect a major blow-up.
+For the most part, siblings learn to get along, but every once in a while, expect a major blow-up.
 That's just part of having (and being) a brother or a sister.
 After all, if you’re being honest, it’s difficult to be around someone all day, every day.
 As mentioned above, personalities clash.
 People can be stubborn, especially during childhood.
 So, it is very likely you will argue with your sibling often.